-Liability insurance is not mandatory in Germany, except for vehicles.
+Liability insurance is not mandatory in Germany, except for vehicles, when holding certain large animals or working in a specifically dangerous profession.
 But if you want to free yourself from paying large amounts of money due to accidental damages, you must seriously consider purchasing liability insurance in Germany.
 In fact, this is what the majority of people living in Germany do, so you might do the same as well.

 Insurance policies in Germany are distinguished for their flexibility.
 That said, there are several different types of liability insurance policies you can purchase.
 It all depends on what you’re willing to insure and what extensive coverage you want to get.